4dn-dcic/tibanna/awsf/README.md

-# Tibanna
+# awsf
-Tibanna is the gas mine in Cloud City that makes Hyperdrives zoom.
-It's also the pipeline running in the cloud that ensure data is properly processed for 4dn.
+Awsf is a set of tools that allows running and monitoring docker- and cwl-based pipelines on AWS.

 ## Table of contents
 * [Goal](#goal)